 Add almonds to muffins, keto brownies, and anywhere you need a bit of the crunch factor.
 In many keto goods, you can use chopped, sliced, blanched, and whole almonds.

-In a Nutshell: Almonds are a Keto Dieter's Best Friend
+In a Nutshell: Why Almonds Are the Perfect Keto Choice

 References: